 How To Use Ginger On Your Keto Diet?

-There are a variety of ways to use ginger, but here are some of the most common ways to include ginger on your ketogenic diet.
+There are various ways to use ginger, but here are some of the most common ways to include ginger on your ketogenic diet.
+You'll start to find that it's one of the most common ingredients in many keto recipes.

 This is by far my favorite way to consume ginger, especially during the colder months.
 I’ll usually slice three to four pieces of ginger and steep it in hot water for four to five minutes or bring it along in a thermos to work.